 Company bus

-Employees of Covestro, Evonik, Ineos, Lanxess, Bayer and Inovyn use the i-Bus to commute to and from work.
-There are 39 routes on both the left bank and the right bank of the Scheldt.
-Other companies such as BASF, Total and ExxonMobil also provide collective transport.
+Employees of Covestro, Evonik, Ineos, Lanxess, Bayer and Inovyn commute to and from work with the i-Bus.
+There are 39 routes on both the Left Bank and the Right Bank.
+Other companies, such as BASF, Total and ExxonMobil, also provide collective transport.
+Contact your HR manager to find out if your employer offers collective transport.

 Carpooling